robin-sevelin/match-my-career/scrum_cermonies/2023-09-21/DailyStandup.md

 ### Robin

-Today i have improved the search logic and started with the impementation of the graph in the competencis page.
+Today i will add routing to our occupation and about education page.